digitalocean/container-blueprints/DOKS-hardening/snyk.md

 ![Game 2048 Repo Medium Severity Issues Results](assets/images/snyk/game-2048-medium-level-issues.png)

 Then, you can inspect each reported issue card and check the details.
-Go ahead and click on the **Show more details** button - you will receive more details about the current issue, and important hints about how to fix it:
+Go ahead and click on the **Show more details** button from the **Container is running without root user control** card - you will receive more details about the current issue, and important hints about how to fix it:

 ![Snyk Issue Card Details](assets/images/snyk/issue-card-details.png)